DarthBenro008/liguard/readme.md

 ## 🤔 What is Liguard?

+Liguard is an `Edge cloud firewall reverse proxy` with an inbuilt ddos prevention solution.
+Does that sound complex?
+Let's break it down.

+- **Cloud:** A system/server that is sitting on the cloud
+- **Firewall:** A system that denies/allows a packet based on some instruction and conditional logic
+- **Reverse Proxy:** A system that sits in-front of your actual server and forward the request to your actual server safely
+- **DDoS Protection:** A system that detects DDoS and contains the attack

+Liguard is a combination of all these!
+Yes, you read that right.

+Imagine you wanted to **block people using iPhone** to access your server, or **people using Chrome** or accessing from IPs of specific location.
+You can do that all with Liguard!

+What are the major advantages of using Liguard?

+- **Declarative security policies using JSON**
+- Runs on Edge, thanks to linode's EdgeWorker service

+What are some upcoming features?
+- Promethues and Grafana support for better analysis of DDOS

 ## 💻 Usage

 You can modify the `configuarations.js` and add your own security policies in JSON!